 - If you receive a phone call requesting confidential information, verify it is authentic by asking for a full and correct spelling of the person’s name and a call back number.

-- Do not open email attachments from unknown sources.
+- Never open email attachments from unknown sources.

-- Do not attach external storage devices or insert CD-ROMs/DVD-ROMs into your computer if you are not certain of the source, or just because you are curious about their contents.
+- Do not attach external storage devices or insert CD-ROMs/DVD-ROMs into computers if their source is uncertain.